shieldfy/API-Security-Checklist/README.md

 - [ ] Ensure that all components of your services are statically scanned by AV software before pushing to production, including vendor libraries and other dependencies.
 - [ ] Continuously run security tests (static/dynamic analysis) on your code.
 - [ ] Check your dependencies (both software and OS) for known vulnerabilities.
-- [ ] Ensure that all components of your services are statically scanned by AV software before pushing to production, including vendor libraries and other dependencies.
 - [ ] Design a rollback solution for deployments.